This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-Anti-epileptic medications, also referred to as anticonvulsants, work by reducing excessive brain stimulation.
+Anti-epileptic medications work by reducing excessive brain stimulation.
 They calm hyperactivity in the child’s brain, which reduces and controls seizure activity.
+This lowers the number, frequency, and intensity of seizures.

-Additionally, there is often a trial and error period until your physician can figure out the medication that benefits your child the most.
+Additionally, there is often a trial and error period until your physician can determine the medication that benefits your child the most.

 Phenobarbital

 Phenobarbital (narrow-spectrum) is a common anti-seizure medication prescribed to children.
-Also known as phenobarbitone, this type of medication can be used to treat all types of seizures, aside from absence seizures.[1]
-Phenobarbital can be administered via an IV, taken orally, or injected with a syringe.
+Also known as phenobarbitone, this type of medication can be used to treat seizures by slowing brain activity.[1]

 As with most medications, phenobarbital may result in side effects, with the most common including: